KnudsenMorten/ClientInspectorV2/README.md

 </details>

-If you use the [ClientInSpectorV2-DeploymentKit](https://github.com/KnudsenMorten/ClientInspectorV2-DeploymentKit), you will also get access to **13 ready-to-use workbooks** and **14 ready-to-use dashboards**.

-If you want to add more views (or workbooks), you can start by investigating the collected data in the custom logs tables using KQL quries.
-Then make your new views in the workbooks - and pin your favorites to your dashboards.

 ## Archicture & flow
 ClientInspector (v2) is uploading the collected data into **custom logs** in **Azure LogAnalytics workspace** - using **Log ingestion API**, **Azure Data Collection Rules (DCR)** and **Azure Data Collection Endpoints (DCE)**.